aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

     - from nearby devices on the same Laboratory
     - from nearby devices on the same campus
     - from devices located elsewhere (on the internet) and available to do experimental data signing (obtained from a list of devices registered in a public server)
+  - Automatic geolocation of experimental data origins using the wifi network it connects
 <br>

 **Smart DAQ setup and configuration**